 [a] –The Defence Attorney

-[b] –The Defendant (If choosing to proceed without counsel, must sign off in space provided for defense attorney; stating: “Acting as own counsel.”
+[b] –The Defendant (if choosing to proceed without counsel must also sign off in space provided for defense attorney; stating: “Acting as own counsel.”)

 [c] –The Prosecuting Attorney